Dallas vs Key West

 Which city has higher STR taxes — Dallas or Key West?

 Dallas charges 13% Hotel Occupancy Tax (7% city + 6% state), while Key West charges 12.5% combined (5% county tourist dev. + 7.5% state sales).
-Compare the full breakdown in the table above.
+Notably, Key West benefits from automatic platform tax collection, while hosts in Dallas must handle taxes themselves.

 Which city has stricter fines for illegal short-term rentals?